GarhomLee/LeetCode/README.md

 1375.
 Bulb Switcher III
 1437.
 Check If All 1's Are at Least Length K Places Away 1460.
-Make Two Arrays Equal by Reversing Sub-arrays 1480.
+Make Two Arrays Equal by Reversing Sub-arrays 1470.
+Shuffle the Array
+1480.
 Running Sum of 1d Array
 1491.
-Average Salary Excluding the Minimum and Maximum Salary 1512.
+Average Salary Excluding the Minimum and Maximum Salary 1492.
+The kth Factor of n
+1512.
 Number of Good Pairs

 ### Linked List